B.e.e. assists clients seeking reliable corporate finance advisory services, including corporate finance planning and strategies.

 - Advice on issues of structure, pricing, and timing of capital issuance

 - Private Placement Memorandum for projects/ companies that communicate the right message to targeted private investors.
 We deliver what is needed to facilitate and optimize the capital raising process for companies.
-In the process, the advisory team aims at raising the attractiveness of the project/ company to potential buyers.
+In the process, the consulting team aims at raising the attractiveness of the project/ company to potential buyers.

 Capital Deployment Decisions and Corporate Portfolio Optimization: